Internet Accuracy ProjectInternet Accuracy Project

 He wrote two autobiographies, the first, I Am Not Spock, published in 1975, and the second, I Am Spock, published in 1995.

 In 2002, Nimoy announced he was retiring from acting so he could focus on his photography.
-Following his retirement, he and his wife made sizable donations to the Museum of Contemporary Art in Los Angeles to endow the Nimoy Fund for Emerging Artists, and another to the Griffith Observatory in Los Angeles for its renovation.
+Following his initial retirement, he and his wife made sizable donations to the Museum of Contemporary Art in Los Angeles to endow the Nimoy Fund for Emerging Artists, and another to the Griffith Observatory in Los Angeles for its renovation.
 The Griffith Observatory officially reopened its doors to the public November 3rd, 2006, after completing a four-year $93 million renovation and expansion project.
 The observatory's 200-seat Leonard Nimoy Event Horizon Theater was so named following a million dollar donation made by Nimoy and his wife, in 2001.

 The Nimoy Foundation works to fund organizations that support visual artists through direct fees and/or subsidies of space, supplies and services; to connect artists with institutions that can advance their careers; to support artists working in communities who have a goal of mentoring and teaching others, especially young and aspiring artists; and to inspire other philanthropists to support the arts.
 At the time of The Nimoy Foundation's 2007 grant announcements, Leonard Nimoy said, "We are delighted our program has funded hundreds of artists working in top visual arts centers.
 To support the highest level of artistic vision, creativity and free expression is most satisfying.
-Finally, knowing our investment has inspired other philanthropists to fund the arts -- and the work of artists -- is indeed rewarding."
+Finally, knowing our investment has inspired other philanthropists to fund the arts--and the work of artists--is indeed rewarding."

 Published in 2007, The Full Body Project: Photographs by Leonard Nimoy, raised more than a few eyebrows with his nude photographs of obese women.
 Another book showing his talents behind the lens, was Shekhina, published in 2002.